Asteroid named after Freddie Mercury

 The Queen frontman, who sang the famous words, "I'm a shooting star leaping through the sky," from the song "Don't Stop Me Now," was honored by the International Astronomical Union's Minor Planet Center (IAU).
 The center renamed Asteroid 17473 after him, which was discovered in 1991 -- the year of his death.

-It was announced by Queen guitarist Brian May in Switzerland during an event to remember the iconic singer.
+It was announced by Queen guitarist and astrophysicist Brian May in Switzerland during an event to remember the iconic singer.

 "This is to recognize Freddie's outstanding influence in the world," he said.